 EX: If you slam 5 shots of tequila immediately before driving and you are stopped right away, it is safe to assume that your BAC will be substantially higher when tested at the police station then it was while actually driving.

 The above phenomenon is known as the rising curve defense, and can be very effective when a blood or breath sample is taken a substantial period of time after the arrest and reveals a result anywhere near .08% BAC.
-At this point, a DUI defense lawyer may employ the assistance of a forensic toxicologist to opine at to a probable BAC at the actual time of driving, rather than merely when law enforcement administered the breath or blood test.
+At this point, a Santa Barbara DUI lawyer may employ the assistance of a forensic toxicologist to opine at to a probable BAC at the actual time of driving, rather than merely when law enforcement administered the breath or blood test.

-Often times the goal of a Santa Barbara DUI Defense Lawyer is to identify weaknesses in the prosecutor's case in an attempt to encourage a favorable plea bargain.
+Often times the goal of a DUI attorney in Santa Barbara is to identify weaknesses in the prosecutor's case in an attempt to encourage a favorable plea bargain.
 One of the most common resolutions in borderline cases is negotiating the dismissal of CVC 23152(a) and CVC 23152(b) in favor of a plea to CVC 23103.5, which is known as a “wet reckless.”
 While a wet reckless is still priorable, meaning a subsequent DUI would be considered a second offense; there are still advantages to this disposition.
 A plea to a wet reckless allows the defendant to keep a DUI off his or her record, while also incurring lesser fines, a shorter DUI class, and possibly avoiding driver's license suspension (subject to the DMV hearing).